MongoDB AMP Test Generation & Validation

 "Testing is probably even more important than the actual modernization itself because if you can't verify your stuff, then what are you modernizing?"

-Testing was deprioritized at first… then a small (+mighty!) team was recently assigned to it.
-HOWEVER they lacked a formal strategy and only had 1 month to define it, so I jumped in to lead discovery
+At the time, testing was deprioritized… then a small team was recently assigned to it.
+HOWEVER, they lacked a formal strategy and only had 1 month to define it, so I jumped in to lead discovery

 To ensure the strategy was grounded in data and led to meaningful outcomes, I partnered closely with the PM and engineer and set up a weekly working session to align on research and direction.